siddharthroy12/Agrus/README.md

 ```
 npm client
 ```
-Use 0.0.0.0:3000 instead of localhost:3000 if you are uploading video through client
+Use 0.0.0.0:3000 instead of localhost:3000 if you are uploading video through client.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
+See `LICENSE` for more information.

 <!-- CONTACT -->